 LANGUAGE ARTS

 In Logic Language Arts, students continue to develop their understanding of writing and grammar through the utilization of various grammar resources, IEW, and Lost Tools of Writing Level I. While the development of their writing skills is similar across grade levels, going deeper as they age, the literature in Language Arts changes each year, providing students an opportunity to cultivate a love for reading while learning how to commonplace and discuss the key components of any literary work.
-Some of the classic books read by our Logic students include Little Women, Romeo and Juliet, Oliver Twist, Macbeth, The Screwtape Letters, The Odyssey, The Inferno and various excerpts from the Confessions of St. Augustine throughout the year.
+In 5h Grade, students read Otto of the Silver Hand, The Children’s Homer, and The Children of Odin.
+In 6th Grade, students read Little Women, Romeo and Juliet, Oliver Twist, and The Horse and His Boy, before ending the year reading and presenting a book of choice.
+In 7th Grade, students read Genesis, Exodus, The Magician’s Nephew, Macbeth, The Screwtape Letters, and Confessions in its various parts sprinkled throughout the year.
+In 8th Grade, students read The Book of James, The Odyssey, The Last Battle, The Inferno, and The Hobbit before ending the year finding wonder and curiosity through the joy of short stories.

 MATHEMATICS

 In Logic Mathematics, students begin the transition from arithmetic to algebra while focusing on developing a foundation for why variables are a crucial component of mathematics.
+In 5th Grade, students finalize their understanding of arithmetic through the study of fractions and decimals.
 In 6th Grade, students begin the year reviewing Grammar concepts including addition, subtraction, multiplication, division, and fractions before experiencing a taste of negative numbers, solving simple linear equations, and graphing.
-In 7th Grade, students dive deeper into solving expressions including negative numbers by developing rules and chants which further assist them in applying their foundational understanding to simplifying expressions with multiple variables by the end of the year.
+In 7th Grade, students dive deeper into solving expressions, including negative numbers, by developing rules and chants which further assist them in applying their foundational understanding to simplifying expressions with multiple variables by the end of the year.
 In 8th Grade, students apply their rules and chants to solving linear equations, graphing, complex fractions, speed and rate, and further develop their foundation to move forward in Rhetoric Geometry.

 SCIENCE

-In Logic Science, students begin with the study of Anatomy and Physiology where they study the body and its skeletal structure, muscular system, digestion, cardiovascular system, and more through discussion and labs.
-In 7th Grade, students study General Science focusing on the history of science in relation to the creation of the World and different scientific studies including simple machines, archeology, geology, paleontology, and biology.
+In Logic Science, students begin with the study of Astronomy - looking to the stars and studying the planets.
+Then, in 6th grade, they begin Anatomy and Physiology, where they study the body and its skeletal structure, muscular system, digestion, cardiovascular system, and more through discussion and labs.
+In 7th Grade, students study General Science focusing on the history of science in relation to the creation of the world and different scientific studies, including simple machines, archeology, geology, paleontology, and biology.
 In 8th Grade, students study Physical Science, applying mathematical concepts to sciences through study of units of matter, the laws and equations of physics, gravity and gravitational force, and the physics of sound.

 HISTORY

-In Logic History, students begin locally with the study of NM History, learning about the physical features of New Mexico before discussing its settlers, exploration, becoming a territory of the United States, and officially becoming a state in 1912.
+In Logic History, students begin foundationally studying the New Testament using flashcards, then transition locally with the study of NM History, learning about the physical features of New Mexico before discussing its settlers, exploration, becoming a territory of the United States, and officially becoming a state in 1912.
 In 7th Grade, students look beyond New Mexico to study US History, discussing the Early Americas and European Exploration, European colonization of America, the Revolutionary Era, the Constitution, Westward Expansion, and the Industrial Revolution.
-In 8th Grade, students begin to consider countries outside of the US, learning about their geographical locations, discussing their cultures, and experiencing different aspects of them through videos, music, and food.
+In 8th Grade, students begin to consider countries outside the US, learning about their geographical locations, discussing their cultures, and experiencing different aspects of them through videos, music, and food.

 LATIN